Cenk Tosun: Everton

 On 5 January 2018, Tosun joined Premier League club Everton for a reported £27 million transfer fee, signing a four-and-a-half-year contract with the Merseyside club.
 He made his debut eight days later, playing 61 minutes of a 4–0 loss away to Tottenham Hotspur.
 He scored his first goal for the club in a 2–1 away loss against Burnley on 3 March.
 Manager Sam Allardyce praised Tosun when he received criticism for the start of his Everton career.
 Tosun and fellow new signing Theo Walcott helped an Everton side that had struggled for goals in the first half of the season as the club finished in eighth place in the 2017–18 Premier League.

 Under new manager Marco Silva, Tosun lost his starting place to Dominic Calvert-Lewin and Moise Kean.
 However, he stayed at the club for the 2019–20 season after rejecting moves to Galatasaray S.K. and Qatar's Al-Gharafa SC.

 Loan to Crystal Palace

 Tosun moved on loan to Crystal Palace for the rest of the 2019–20 season on 10 January 2020.
 He made his debut the next day against Arsenal when he came on for Max Meyer in the 68th minute of the 1–1 home draw.
 In his next game, a first start on 18 January, he scored in a 2–2 draw away to reigning champions Manchester City.

-In March, Tosun was sidelined with an anterior cruciate ligament injury picked up during training.
+In March, Tosun was sidelined with an anterior cruciate ligament (ACL) injury picked up during training.
 He returned to Everton for rehabilitation once surgery had been completed.